 Express Mail Processing

 Express Mail-next-day-service is designed for mailers who occasionally need reliable overnight delivery of important items.
-A corporate account has been established with the US Postal Service for the College.
+A corporate account has been established with the US Postal Service for the university.
 Postage fees will be charged back to departments.
-Call x6012 regarding mail labels and specially-marked mailing containers.
+Call ext.
+6520 regarding mail labels and specially-marked mailing containers.

-Coordination of Express Mail Received at the College
+Coordination of Express Mail Received at the University

 Certified Mail and Return Receipt Mail Processing